-Survivorship and Population Structure—Cemetery Demography (ESA EcoEd Digital Library)
+Cemetery Demography - Survivorship and Population Structure - (ESA EcoEd Digital Library)

 Demography Data Format

-The Demography Data Format is is 5 columns of comma separated values, with these exact column names:
+The Demography Data Format is 5 columns of comma separated values, with these exact column names:

 Name,Sex,Birth Year,Death Year,Age(years)

-In each data row, sex should be specified with one character, and years in YYYY format.
+In each data row, Name should be specific to the individual, either a name abbreviation or unique number, sex should be specified with one character, and birth year and death year in YYYY format.
 E.g.:

 Data may be filtered by individuals' year of birth, year of death, age at death, and sex.

 The Data Grouper actor is used to group ("bin") data by a selected Group By parameter, into bins of a specified size.
 For example, a user can bin data by age at death, into intervals of 5 years, and then feed this grouped ("binned") data into the Histogram component to see frequency of death by age intervals.